aleabodo/survival-pi-docs/docs/season1/season1.md

 ### Community projects

 We build a lot of community projects like the Anubis pyramid at spawn, which took literally years to complete.
 More than 6 people contributed with that project (although Rune and James did a lot of it).
 We also built a Nether highway and hub.
 Since most of the materials were difficult to get, we never able to finish the project completely but we still managed to build a large portion of it.
-We also helped each other out on various (tedious) projects like Venus and James who would add armor stand detailling to various interiors.
+We also helped each other out on like Venus and James who added armor stand detailling to various base interiors.

 ![Rune222 and BuildingBrute almost at the finish line of the Anubis pyramid](/img/season1/2022-05-02_20.34.44.png)